UddamB/folio/README.md

 ## Description
-An aesthetic portfolio website used for personal resume/CV.
+An aesthetic static portfolio website used for personal resume/CV.

 The current web design includes a red and black theme with responsive buttons and transitions.
 After creating many different versions of a digital portfolio, I wanted to create one with the perfect blend between complex design and simplicity.
 Choosing a dark-theme with optimal color choice allowed for seamless flow from one section to another.